0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 3. Press enter to navigate to the contract.
 4. Open the 'ZK nodes' tab and find the 'Allocation end date'.

-### How long does it take for pending tokens to become unlocked
+### How long does it take for pending tokens to become unlocked?

 After being released from ZK work allocated tokens will be pending for 14 days before being unlocked.